FurCoder/furry-event-china/README.md

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

-## Deploy on Vercel
+## Deploy

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.
+Simply create a PR and push the commit to the remote repository, Github action will automatically compile and deploy the code to Firebase.
+After merging into the main branch, it will also be automatically compiled and deployed.

+## License

+This project is licensed under the GPL-3.0 License - see the [LICENSE](LICENSE) file for details.

+## Contact

+If you have any questions or suggestions, please directly open a issue.